Wenge Musica Maison Mère: 2001–2002: Kibuisa Mpimpa (Opération Dragon), awards, recognition, and internal tensions

 The Zénith Paris concert was rescheduled from 8–9 May to 26–27 April for administrative and logistical reasons, creating a scheduling conflict with former members of Empire Bakuba and confusing fans about which band would take precedence.
-Other administrative challenges included repeated lateness and discipline issues from Adjani, Serge Mabiala, and soloist Japonais, all of whom had received verbal warnings.
+Other administrative challenges included repeated lateness and discipline issues from Adjani, Serge Mabiala, and soloist Japonais, who were given verbal warnings but later forgiven and included in the team.
+To prevent defections, Werrason required all musicians to sign loyalty contracts.
+Meanwhile, the WMMM's junior band, Opération Dragons, continued to perform in Kinshasa.
 The event was organized by Félix Petit, who had successfully staged other large Congolese shows in the venue.
 The band rehearsed intensively at Nzamba Playa, conducting full-day sessions while Werrason evaluated around 50 new dancers under Jeanne Bête Sauvage's supervision.
-They sold out both days of the concert and continued with a concert in London, a double benefit concert at Palais des Beaux-Arts in Brussels, and additional concerts in Geneva and Lisbon.
-During the London stop, a member named Lumumba unexpectedly left the band without notifying Werrason, causing concern among his entourage; nevertheless, Werrason was unfazed and proceeded with the European tour.
-The same year, Solola Bien became a gold record after 150,000 copies were sold.
+Their European tour departed with a team of 85 people, including 35 performers.
+Before officially beginning the tour, they performed a private show in Brazzaville, then sold out both Zénith concerts, becoming the first band of their generation to do so.
+According to Joseph Kanka of Le Phare, the Zénith concerts established Congolese music's dominance on the African continent.
+After the two Zénith dates, they continued the tour with concerts in London; two benefit concerts at the Palais des Beaux-Arts in Brussels dedicated to victims of the Nyiragongo eruption; and other performances in Geneva, Stockholm, Bonn, Liège, Lausanne, and Berlin.